cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 {{< caution >}}
-By default Tetragon does not expose the linear addresses from kernel space or user space, you need to enable the flag `--expose-addresses` to get the addresses along the rest.
+By default Tetragon does not expose the linear addresses from kernel space or user space, you need to enable the flag `--expose-stack-addresses` to get the addresses along the rest.

 Note that the Tetragon agent is using its privilege to read the kernel symbols